josi4/solarnode-handbook/docs/users/sysadmin/index.md

 # System Administration

-SolarNode runs on SolarNodeOS, a Debian Linux-based operating system.
-If you are already familiar with Debian Linux, or one of the other Linux distributions built from Debian like Ubuntu Linux, you will find it pretty easy to get around in SolarNodeOS.
+SolarNode runs on SolarNodeOS, a [Debian Linux][debian]-based operating system.
+If you are already familiar with Debian Linux, or one of the other Linux distributions built from Debian like [Ubuntu Linux][ubuntu], you will find it pretty easy to get around in SolarNodeOS.

 ## System User Account